browserengineering/book/book/graphics.md

 [^not-800]: Not 800, because we started at pixel 13 and I want to leave an
     even gap on both sides.

-At this point you should be able to load up [our example ][ex-monkey] in your browser and have it look something like Figure 4.
+At this point you should be able to load up [our example page][ex-monkey] in your browser and have it look something like Figure 4.

 <div class=center>